Blackcurrant and mint make a truly wonderful combination, and used together here you have a particularly vibrant and refreshing cake.

 (6)Make the buttercream by beating the butter and icing sugar together until very smooth.
 Beat in the mint-infused milk a little at a time until smooth.

-(7) Remove a couple of tablespoons on the buttercream for the “bobble” on top and heat the rest in the microwave until it just becomes liquid.
+(7) Remove a couple of tablespoons on the buttercream for the “bobble” on top and heat the rest in the microwave until it just becomes runny.
+It shouldn’t be that warm at all, but let it cool a little if it is.
 Pour it over the frozen cake cubes: it will set firm almost immediately.
 Spoon or pipe a small amount on top from the reserved buttercream.
 Chill or pop back in the freezer until needed.

 (8) Make the fondant by mixing the icing sugar with enough of the blackcurrant purée (and a little of the syrup if using tinned blackcurrants) to give a smooth and fairly thick icing that pours off the spoon slowly but surely, rather than pours off immediately: when you lift a spoon out of the icing, the trail slowly vanishes into the icing within a few seconds.
 If you are using fresh or frozen blackcurrants, you can add water if needed to get to the right consistency.